 Hollywood had something to do with it.
 In 2006.
 Mel Gibson filmed Apocalypto here.
 In 1992 Medicine Man with Sean Connery was shot here.
 Since I used to work as a location scout for MTV, I know how a film crew can ruin a location.
 So the Nanciyaga of today is no longer the unpretentious retreat it was when the story was written, but life moves on, not always in the direction we want.

 Nanciyaga ecological reserve is only seven kilometers east of town on the road to Coyame.
 There are signs.
 Nanciyaga is like a set in a movie.
-In fact, it was a set in the movie, Medicine Man, which was supposed to take place in the Amazon.
-I have been to the Amazon and that is a stretch, but the area does have a jungle-like atmosphere.
+In fact, it was a set in the movie, Medicine Man, which was supposed to have taken place in the Amazon.
+I paddled a dugout canoe in the Amazon and there is little similarity, but the area does have a jungle-like atmosphere.
 Make the effort to get there.
 The area is sacred to the Native Peoples who originally populated the area.
 Some will consider it a place of spiritual renewal.

 If you so desire, visit the resident shaman or medicine man.
 He is supposed to be able to diagnose your ailments and prescribe herbal treatments.
 The prehistoric planetarium is certainly worth seeing.
 For naturalists, the extensive vegetation and the opportunity to view animals in their natural habitat will be rewarding.